Beach Patrol 3193

 By 2050 there will be more plastic in the earth’s oceans than weight of fish!
 (World Economic Forum, 2016)

+Plastic material is the most common litter we collect.
 Plastics are now one of our greatest threats to bird and marine life.
 They kill sea birds, fish, turtles, and other marine life; creatures that ingest or get caught in plastic die a slow, painful death

 Plastics are so ubiquitous we don’t even notice them.
 Plastic bags, bottles, nappies balloons, cigarette butts – very little gets into recycling.
 They blow around, end up down drains, and invariably end up in our Bay and the oceans.